 Redundancy payments apply to teaching and support staff who have at least two years continuous service at the date of termination.
-This service may be as a result of an established contract, a number of continuous fixed term contracts or may result from an employee's earlier unbroken service with an associated employer under the Redundancy Payments (Continuity of Employment in Local Government etc) (Modification) Order 1999 and Amendments
+This service may be as a result of an established contract, a number of continuous fixed term contracts or may result from an employee's earlier unbroken service with an associated employer under the Local Government Modification Order.